Small Business Tax Incentives for Employers: Tax Credits, Grants, and More

-- Do you have other sources of funding for your startup or expansion?
+- Do you have other sources of funding for your startup or an expansion?

-Because local, state, and federal governments want to strengthen the economy, you'll also likely need to discuss how many new job positions your business will be providing:
+Because local, state, and federal governments want to strengthen the economy, you'll also likely need to discuss how many new job positions your business will be providing along with:

 - How many jobs will your business create versus how much incentive money you will receive?

 - What is your anticipated timeline for filling these positions?